Thabet-Chaaouri/RL_LLM/README.md

 This  is done thanks to the Bradley Terry model that can infer scores given an observed set of outcomes (ranked outputs in our case):
 ![image](Bradley_Terry_model.PNG)

+Then, the preference model is trained by minimizing a negative likelihood over the scores of winner vs loser answer:

 At this point in the RLHF system, we have a preference model that takes in any text and assigns it a score of how well humans perceive it.

 The scale of data used in training the reward model for most applications of RLHF (~50k labeled preference samples) is still expensive (not as expensive as the data nedded to be generated for pretraining).
 However, it is still a higher cost than academic labs would likely be able to afford